 - Companies with a headquarters or “office” but no actual storefront

 Tagged locations are a subtle way to put your trademark on an Instagram post.
 Not to mention add some creative flair to your branded content.
+For retailers, geotags likewise can drive foot traffic to specific stores.
+We've seen this firsthand for our own brands running retail support campaigns.

 Here’s the good news: creating a custom geotag is fair game for businesses of all sizes.